 With ApolloPad uncoupled from Readability-Score.com, Dave got to work on a new version of the readability scoring website.
 And in April 2016, Dave launched a new version of Readability-Score.com, with a far better pricing model, new features, proper sales process and a nice new design.
 Since 2016, Readability-Score.com has moved to its current (and hopefully final!) home at Readable.com.

-In that time we have had the pleasure of working with some lovely and talented people, both as employees and as freelancers.
+In that time we have had the pleasure of working with some lovely people, both as employees and as freelancers.
 We are always interested in talking to talented and creative people, so if you think we should hire you - even if we don't have a job opening that matches your skills - we encourage you to get in touch.